mc-0bit/cat-says-no/README.md

     - Signature validation for plugin updates
 - Built-in Wiki reader for found entries (powered by Readability.js)

+## Notice ⚠️

+There is a **very** new Extension API that allows remotely hosted code to be executed.
+This is part of the Manifest V3 User Script spec and is currently only supported in Chrome.
+Firefox already supports parts of the `userScripts` API but not the new addition of `userScripts.execute()`.

+With this new API there should be no problems releasing the extension to the extension stores.

+Not everything in this repo has been updated to reflect these changes yet.

+Visit the come docs to [enable the userScripts API](https://developer.chrome.com/docs/extensions/reference/api/userScripts#chrome_versions_prior_to_138_developer_mode_toggle).

 ## Browser Support

 | Browser | Status                                            |